lemunozm/termchat/README.md

 ***Q:*** **Hosts are not disoverable**

+***A:***

-***A:*** Make sure that no firewall is running (example: ufw), and if that's the case either stop it or add termchat ports to the white list, by default you need to allow port `5877/udp` and `port X/tcp` (currently X is a different with each run)
+- Make sure that no firewall is running (example: ufw), and if that's the case either stop it or add termchat ports to the white list.

+- By default you need to allow port `5877/udp` and `port X/tcp`, `X` is a different with each run.
+Note that you can specify a custom tcp port as mentioned above and add it to the firewall whitelist.